Here you can learn all about PIC microcontrollers using a hands on approach.

 If you are finding microcontrollers a bit hard then you need a thorough grounding in all aspects of the systems they contain.

 One of the biggest problems in using microcontrollers is that they look small and simple but their size belies their power.
 Under the hood they are fairly complex beasts with multiple internal modules.

 Note: This is not going to be like any other course you have ever seen.

 This course is going to take you through each module in a typical PIC microcontroller and as you gain knowledge you will go even further by adding external circuits that can be used to effectively demonstrate these modules.

 One of the big problems in starting with microcontrollers is that it is fairly difficult to get anything going right from the start.
-I am going to use my Secret Technique to get you up and running painlessly right from the start.
+I am going to get you up and running painlessly right from the start.

 From this simple starting point we’ll explore the features of the device interactively.